Felipssv/Felipssv/README.md

 ### About me

-- 💻 Estudando desenvolvimento web e programação
+- 💻 Studying web development and programming
-- 🧠 Tenho interesse em JavaScript, Java, React, Python e Delphi
+- 🧠 Interested in JavaScript, Java, React, Python, and Delphi
-- 🛠️ Criando projetos para praticar front-end, back-end e banco de dados
+- 🛠️ Building projects to practice front-end, back-end, and databases
-- 📚 Sempre aprendendo novas tecnologias
+- 📚 Always learning new technologies

 ---